 In some cases, you can return to work on a temporary basis without losing monthly benefits.
-You may work for nine months to test your ability in the work place, with no risk of losing benefits.
+You may work for nine months to test your ability in the workplace, with no risk of losing benefits.
 The SSA refers to that as a trial work period.
 Even after the nine-month period, SSDI may still provide a safety net that allows you to work another three years.
 During that time, you can get benefits as long as you do not earn more than $1,740 monthly (if you are blind) or $1,040 per month (if not blind).

 Here are a few of the most commonly-asked questions regarding Social Security Disability Insurance and some simple answers from our Detroit social security disability attorneys.

-This might be the most commonly-asked question but it’s also one of the hardest to answer simply because each case is so different and unique.
+This might be the most commonly asked question but it’s also one of the hardest to answer simply because each case is so different and unique.
 Generally, the more serious your condition, the more likely your claim will be approved quickly.
 Sometimes a case can be won in as little as 30 days, but other times a case can take up to two years to be decided.

 The Social Security Administration (SSA) uses a number of criteria to determine whether or not someone actually qualifies to receive social security benefits.
-They will often take a look at whether or not you can be “gainfully” employed, the severity of your condition, your age, and a number of other factors when determining both whether or not you qualify for benefits, and if you do, how much you will receive.
-The best way to know for sure if you qualify is to talk to a legal professional who is familiar with the SSA and their policies and procedures.
+They will often take a look at whether or not you can be “gainfully” employed, the severity of your condition, your age, and a number of other factors when determining whether or not you qualify for benefits, and if you do, how much you will receive.
+The best way to know for sure if you qualify is to talk to a legal professional who is familiar with the SSA and its policies and procedures.